Read summaries of individual BIIJ session, organized thematically, and download them as PDFs.

 |International judges at BIIJ 2016, in Copenhagen|

 The Brandeis Institute for International Judges (BIIJ) provides members of the international judiciary with the opportunity to meet and discuss critical issues concerning the theory and practice of international justice.
 Institutes are held approximately every 18 months, bringing together judges serving on international courts and tribunals around the world to reflect on the practical challenges as well as philosophical aspects of their work.

-- Justice Richard J. Goldstone, former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda
+- Justice Richard J. Goldstone, Professor, University of Virginia School of Law; former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda

-Funding for BIIJ 2013 was provided by the Rice Family Foundation and the David Berg Foundation.
-Past sources of funding for the BIIJ have included the JEHT Foundation and the MacArthur Foundation.
+Funding for BIIJ 2016 was provided by the Rice Family Foundation, the Louis D. Brandeis Legacy Fund for Social Justice and the Danish National Research Foundation.
+Past sources of funding for the BIIJ have included the David Berg Foundation, the JEHT Foundation and the MacArthur Foundation.

 For more information about the Brandeis Institute for International Judges (BIIJ), contact Leigh Swigart.